The Twilight Saga: New Moon: Visual effects

 MacLeod explained that creating the shape-shifting werewolves was not an easy task.
-The wolf work included shooting "plates", or photographic imagery into which CG creations are integrated.
+The wolf work included shooting "plates", or photographic imagery into which CGI creations are integrated.
 Since the book described the wolves as being as big as horses, full-scale aluminum and board wolf cutouts were used as a visual reference for both actors and crew members.
 Once the actors had a reference, the cutouts would be removed allowing the cameras to capture the scene.
-In order for the CG wolves to be in sync with the live-action cameras and actors' movements, the team used match movers, a land surveying tool that recorded the shooting location's topography with reference marks.
+For the CGI wolves to be in sync with the live-action cameras and actors' movements, the team used match movers, a land surveying tool that recorded the shooting location's topography with reference marks.

 A raw 3D model of Jacob's wolf was the basis for creating the others.
 A muscle system, which gave the appearance of muscles firing and flexing, contributed to this model.
 From there, the initial fur layout went to painters who were responsible for its color and groom.
 They also added characteristics, such as wet hair clumping together, and applied it to the fur.
 They refined this look before passing it off to the lighting and technical directors.

 One challenge for the production team was how to convey Bella's depression once Edward departed.
-In the novel, these pages were filled with the names of the passing months, and in the movie, would be represented as a visual effects shot with a camera circling around Kristen Stewart.
+In the novel, these pages were filled with the names of the passing months, and in the movie, would be represented as a visual effects shot with a camera circling Kristen Stewart.
 The window that was used for the original film did not quite fit what Weitz was looking for, so the production team created a bay window when recreating the Swan house.
 The effect was one of the 300 visual effects helmed by Prime Focus led by visual effects supervisor Eric Pascarelli.
 It required matching two camera shots: one that shot the actress in a chair, and the other shooting the view outside the window as seen from the house built on location.
 Using a greenscreen, Prime Focus was able to enhance the changing of seasons with computer-generated leaves and falling snow.